Netanyahu says the announced start of Gaza ceasefire's next phase is a 'declarative move'

 Challenges lie ahead

-The United Nations has estimated reconstruction will cost over $50 billion.
+The U.N. has estimated reconstruction will cost over $50 billion.
 This process is expected to take years and little money has been pledged so far.

 Hamas has said it will dissolve its existing government to make way for the committee announced as part of the ceasefire's second phase.
 But it has not made clear what will happen to its military arm or the scores of Hamas-affiliated civil servants and the civilian police.